adafruit/Adafruit_nRF52_nrfutil/README.md

 #### Option 1: Pre-Built Binary

-A pre-built 32-bit version of adafruit_nrfutil.exe is included as part of this repo in the `binaries/win32` folder.
+A pre-built 32-bit version of adafruit-nrfutil.exe is included as part of this repo in the `binaries/win32` folder.
 You can use this pre-built binary by adding it to your systems `$PATH` variable